Cuts and Wounds of the Nose

 particles from the area and let the water from the faucet run over it for several

 minutes.
-A dirty cut or scrape that is not fully cleaned can cause scarring.
+A dirty cut or scrape that is not fully cleaned can cause infection and scarring.

 For a lot of bleeding, press on the wound firmly for 10 to 15 minutes with a clean

 cloth.
 Don't stop to look at the cut.
 If the cloth becomes soaked with blood, put

 a new cloth on top of the old cloth.
 Don't lift the first cloth.
 Facial wounds often

 Apply an antiseptic lotion or cream, once the bleeding has stopped.

 Cover the area with an adhesive bandage or gauze pad.
 Change the dressing often.

 Check the area each day and keep it clean and dry.